-- Whilst pregnant, the abdominal (six-pack) muscles will stretch and separate.
+- Whilst you are pregnant, your abdominal (six-pack) muscles will stretch and separate.
 This is due to the growth of the baby and pregnancy hormones that soften the connective tissue.
-DRA occurs when these muscles overstretch during pregnancy and separate down the stomach midline (linea alba).
-Separation can occur any time in the last trimester, but it is most problematic after pregnancy when the abdominal wall is weak.
-If the abdominal muscles remain weak the rectus cannot contract efficiently, and your athlete is more likely to suffer from back pain, have an increased risk of a hernia, and a heightened risk of getting injured.
-This is because the abdominals are important for supporting their back. - After a pregnancy it is common to have a gap of about one to two finger breadths between the stomach muscles.
+DRA occurs when these muscles over-stretch during pregnancy and separate down the stomach midline (linea alba). - Separation can occur any time in the last trimester, but it is most problematic post-childbirth when the abdominal wall is weak.
+If your abdominal muscles remain weak the rectus cannot contract efficiently, and you are more likely to suffer from back pain, have an increased risk of a hernia, and a heightened risk of getting injured.
+This is because the abdominals are important for supporting your back. - After a pregnancy it is common to have a gap of about one to two finger breadths between the stomach muscles.
 This does not usually cause a problem.
-However, if the gap at your athlete's midline is more than two fingers' width and has a visible bulge, your athlete may have DRA and require support from a physiotherapist. - Please also note that hormonal changes associated with your athlete's pregnancy can affect their body in many ways.
-Your athlete should work with their medical support and coaching team to ensure that their IADP is adapted accordingly.
+However, if the gap at your midline is more than two fingers' width and has a visible bulge, you may have DRA and require support from a physiotherapist. - Please also note that hormonal changes associated with pregnancy affect your body in many ways.
+You should work with your medical support and coaching team to ensure that your IADP is adapted accordingly.